 The bilateral trade agreement between Myanmar and India will open up trade between the provinces of North East India and Myanmar.
 The project cost is at around $20 million and is estimated to be completed around 2013.
 The project will connect the North Eastern Indian provinces to the Sittwe port in Myanmar via Mizoram.
 Continue reading

 Jeffrey Allison, a 73-year old retired engineer has become the first British to circumnavigate the Arctic Circle clockwise with only a single crew member.
 Continue reading

-If investing in ‘little’ luxurious indulgences like cruise yachts is your favorite pastime, then we guarantee that the newly designed Emax E-Volution fits your taste.
+If investing in ‘little’ luxurious indulgences like cruise yachts is your favourite pastime, then we guarantee that the newly designed Emax E-Volution fits your taste.
 Introduced at the Monaco Yacht Show in Monte Carlo, the Emax E-Volution is designed by Sauter Offset Carbon Design to maximize the use of clean energy sources like wind, solar, and wave power.
 With the help of these natural energy combinations, the solar hybrid schooner can reach a cruising speed of 14 knots and captain a top speed of 28 knots.
 Continue reading

 The near future for container shipping remains unpromising as demand drives down by western buyers.
 The panic and fear of a second recession have made westerners wary causing the demand to drive down deeply.
 The US economy is in shambles and no immediate stimulus seems insight to give it a boost.
 The picture of the European economy seems even bleaker than the US economy.
-The emerging nations provide a fair amount of demand for freight container shipping; however, they alone are not enough to fulfill the gap left by the decreased demand from Europe and the US.
-These new markets have fledged rapidly but the demand still remains nominal when compared to the earlier demands from Western countries.
-Container shipping rates from Shanghai to US fell almost by 40 percent.
+The emerging nations provide a fair amount of demand for freight container shipping; however, they alone are not enough to fulfil the gap left by the decreased demand from Europe and the US.
+These new markets have fledged rapidly but the demand remains nominal when compared to the earlier demands from Western countries.
+Container shipping rates from Shanghai to the US fell almost by 40 %.